ahdis/Test/files/MedicationDispens.md

 ## Composite
 In the resource "Composition", general information about the document is specified.

-* *id* Local id of the resource
+* *id:* Local id of the resource
-* *language* Specifies the language of the document
+* *language:* Specifies the language of the document
-* *text* Presents the narrative text of the resource
+* *text:* Presents the narrative text of the resource
-*  *extension* Extensions used
+* *extension:* Extensions used
-* *identifier* A version-independent identifier for the Composition.
+* *identifier:* A version-independent identifier for the Composition.
-* *status* The status of the document
+* *status:* The status of the document
-* *type* Specifies the particular kind of composition
+* *type:* Specifies the particular kind of composition
-* *subject* Who or what the composition is about.
+* *subject:* Who or what the composition is about.
-* *author* Identifies who is responsible for the information in the composition
+* *author:* Identifies who is responsible for the information in the composition
-* *title* Human readable label for the composite
+* *title:* Human readable label for the composite
-* *confidentiality* Level of confidentiality of the Composition
+* *confidentiality:* Level of confidentiality of the Composition
-* *custodian* Organization who is responsible for the document and access
+* *custodian:* Organization who is responsible for the document and access
-* *section* The root of the sections that make up the composition.
+* *section:* The root of the sections that make up the composition.

 ```